diegomendezp/Ironhack-lectures-v3/content/module1/02 - Week 2/Day 1/01  - JS  Debugging, Error Handling and JS Hint.md

 ## Strict mode

 JavaScript can be made a *little* stricter by enabling *strict mode*.
 This is done by putting the string `"use strict"` at the top of a file or a function body.

-Here’s an example:
+Strict mode makes several changes to normal JavaScript semantics:

+- Eliminates some JavaScript silent errors by changing them to throw errors.

 - Disallows unnamed variables
 - disallows putting multiple parameters in function with the same name.